-Plan B requires the completion of 40 graduate level credit hours, which includes 13 credit hours of required courses, 24 credit hours of electives, and a 3 credit hour research-tool course.
+Plan B requires the completion of 40 graduate level credit hours, which includes 16 credit hours of required courses and 24 credit hours of electives.
 A written or oral examination must be completed at the end of the 40 credit hours of course work.

 While the faculty try to encourage students to complete Plan A, students may elect Plan B if they wish to substitute the experience of conducting research and writing a thesis with additional course work.
 This option is ideal for students who do not wish to pursue a PhD in Sociology and/or who are not seeking new employment opportunities in the private sector and with a local, state, or federal agency.

 Please use the information provided below to plan your degree program.
 This information should also be used by first year graduate students in completing the Degree Plan (Form B/C) for the Office of Graduate Studies and Research.
-Each of the courses below is a 3-credit course unless noted otherwise.
+Each course below is a 3-credit course unless noted otherwise.

 - Socl 505: Proseminar in Sociology (1 credit hour)